Boozoo Chavis

 Wilson Anthony "Boozoo" Chavis (pronounced CHAY-viss) (October 23, 1930 – May 5, 2001) was an American accordion player, singer, songwriter and bandleader.
-He was one of the pioneers of zydeco, the fusion of Cajun and blues music developed in southwest Louisiana.
+He was one of the pioneers of zydeco, the fusion of Louisiana Creole and blues music developed in southwest Louisiana.

 Early life

-Chavis was born in Church Point, Louisiana to parents Arthur and Marceline Chavis in a Cajun Creole settlement called Pied des Chiens (Dog Hill), and was the son of tenant farmers.
-He acquired the nickname "Boozoo" in his childhood, although the origin of the nickname is unknown.
+Chavis was born to parents Arthur and Marceline Chavis in a Creole settlement called Pied des Chiens (Dog Hill), in Lake Charles, Louisiana.
+He was the son of tenant farmers, and acquired the nickname "Boozoo" in his childhood, although the origin of the nickname is unknown.
 When asked by a reporter about his nickname, Chavis replied "Man, I hate that question".

 Accounts vary as to when and how Chavis obtained his first accordion.
 A Living Blues magazine story says that at age 9, he traded a small riding horse for his first accordion, a little single-row model, and taught himself to play.
-An article in OffBeat Magazine claims that Chavis bought his first accordion with money earned from riding in a horse race when he was a teenager.
+An article in OffBeat Magazine claims that Chavis bought his first accordion with money earned from riding in a horse race when he was a teenager; similarly, Sing Out! claims that he bought the accordion at 13 with horse race bet winnings.
 He was exposed to music within his family; his father, some uncles and cousins all played accordion.
+His great uncle was Sidney Babineaux, a popular accordionist from Rayne who played in the "La La" style.
+Boozoo played washboard and harmonica prior to obtaining his first accordion, and his father taught him early accordion lessons.
 Chavis credits his mother as being especially enterprising, as she took on cleaning jobs and selling barbeque at informal horse races to raise extra money, with which she bought three acres of land.
 When he was 14, the Chavis family moved "across the highway".

-Later, Chavis bought a button accordion and began performing regularly at a dance club that his mother opened, often sitting in on performances with Clifton Chenier, his father Morris Chenier and brother Cleveland Chenier.
+Later, Chavis bought a button accordion and began performing regularly at a dance club that his mother opened, often sitting in on performances with Clifton Chenier, his father, Morris Chenier, and brother, Cleveland Chenier.
 Chavis also played music as a side job at house dances on weekends and evenings.
 As well as developing the playing style that came to be known as zydeco, Chavis worked as a farmer, jockey, and horse trainer.